-Jessie May Children’s Hospice at Home, based in Bristol, has become World Snooker’s official charity partner for the 2017/18 season.
+Jessie May Children’s Hospice at Home, based in Bristol, has become World Snooker’s official charity partner.

 Jessie May provides a hospice at home service for terminally ill children, offering care to families in Bristol, Bath, North Somerset, South Gloucestershire and Wiltshire.
 Over the next year it will cost around £1.2m for the charity to provide this care.